pnp/List-Formatting/samples/currency-symbol-concatenation/README.md

-# Concatenate Currency Symbol to Numberic Columns
+# Concatenate Currency Symbol to Numeric Columns

-Currency column is not currently supported, hence this sample will allow the users to concatenate a currency symbol(£, $ ... etc.) to the existing data.
-This sample will allow users to compare two numeric columns and add a currrency symbol.
+Currency column is currently not supported, hence this sample will allow the users to concatenate a currency symbol(£, $ ... etc.) to the existing data.
+This sample will compare two numeric columns and add a currrency symbol.
 In this example, two columns (Budget Approved and Expenditure To Date) from a  Project Register has been used.

-### Project Budget Column
+### Project Budget Column with a Currency Symbol
-Project Register where ‘Project Budget’ column is compared with the 'Expenditure To Date' column and formated with Red or Green color.
-Please note that both columns must be number type.
+Project Register where ‘Project Budget’ column is compared with the 'Expenditure To Date' column and formated based on the condition with Red or Green color.
+Please note that both columns must be a number type for this to work.

 ![Alt text](https://github.com/sohailmerchant/sp-dev-column-formatting/blob/master/samples/currency-symbol-concatenation/budgetcolumnformating.png).

-If you need to add  only a currency symbol to the Project Budget column with any formatting, use <a href='https://github.com/sohailmerchant/sp-dev-column-formatting/blob/master/samples/currency-symbol-concatenation/addsymbolonly.json'>addsymbolonly.json </a> sample:
+If you need to only add a symbol to numeric column without any formatting, please use <a href='https://github.com/sohailmerchant/sp-dev-column-formatting/blob/master/samples/currency-symbol-concatenation/addsymbolonly.json'>addsymbolonly.json </a> sample:

 Similar technique could be used for adding any text to existing data or empty column.